 Please remember this is a partnership and we need you to talk to us for the benefit of your child.
 Our hope is that you will be an actively engaged partner, ready and willing to learn and ready and willing to share concerns respectfully and in a timely manner.
-Trust is a huge ask, but without it, we will struggle to form meaningful
+Trust is a huge ask, but without it, we will struggle to form meaningful relationships.
+Schools have changed over the years and at Pimperne Primary we have sought out change from staff development and learning to the application of processes and policies to embed an adapting and flexible curriculum that is fit fort the future and for our cohorts.
+As professionals, we are fully aware that our work is never done and we are willing as a school staff team to move metaphoric mountains for each individual child.
+Trust us, help us and be a partner with us to give your child the best start in life.

-Finally, Year 3 transition is carefully planned during the Year 2 Summer term, as physically turning the corner and settling into new increased expectations in responsibility, independence and learning expectations takes time for children to adapt to.
+Finally, we see children really thrive in their learning life in Upper Key Stage 2 and Year 5 grow and blossom in all aspects.
+Year 5 have opportunities for increased responsibilities across the school.
+The curriculum is challenging and we have a well-planned succession of learning in place, hence attendance is key.
 This is supported by the team and by yourselves as parents.
-Some new school routines will be integrated into the week and work will continue on resilience and positive attitudes to learning.
-Children begin to show independence in learning, recall of previous learning and begin to understand that errors are natural, mistakes are celebrated as they give us the opportunity to learn further.
-Socially, children will continue to develop, to understand more their place among that of their peers and that they need to consider the feelings and thoughts of others with care, again this is supported by both you and the school.
+We continue on resilience and positive attitudes to learning.
+Children show independence in learning, recall of previous learning and begin to understand that mistakes give us the opportunity to learn further.
+Socially, children will continue to develop, to understand how to develop positive relationships that weather the challenge of differing opinions and respect for each other, again this is supported by both you and the school.
+Children grow in their opinions and are ready to debate and listen to viewpoints.
+A huge contributory factor to a child's development this year stems from the residential visit, something that we at Pimperne Primary believe helps every child become conscious of their own capabilities and builds their self-esteem.
 We hope your child continues to develop in every aspect from emotional and social development to the academic and physical.
 And as each of these aspects 'does their part', so your child will flourish, they will grow and thrive within an environment of care and respect.
 They will Celebrate, Believe and Aspire.

-We look forward to a year of successes for the children of Year 3.
+We look forward to a year of successes for the children of Year 5.